 ENGL 248 THE PHONETICS AND PHONOLOGY OF ENGLISH

-This subject involves the study of the sounds which occur in the English Language, and how these sounds are patterned phonologically.
-The phonetics component examines the segmental and supra-segmental features of the language, while the phonological component introduces basic phonemic analysis.
+This course studies the sounds which occur in the English language, the processes involved in sound production, and how these sounds are patterned phonologically.
+It examines the segmental and supra-segmental features of the language.